Any Helium 10 review needs to answer the question: can this really help build an Amazon FBA business or not?

 Finally, the last column I take note of is the CPR Total Giveaways.

-The “CPR” stands for “Cerebro Product Rank” formula, which gives you an estimate of how many sales you'd need to make over an 8 day period of time in order to rank on page 1 for that keyword.
+The “CPR” stands for “Cerebro Product Rank” formula.
+This gives you an estimate of how many sales you’d need to make over an 8 day period of time in order to rank on page 1 for that keyword.

 In the example below, they are saying based on the competitive landscape of the keyword “makeup remover wipes” I’d need to giveaway (deeply discounted sales) 60 units per day for 8 days, equaling a total of 480 sales:

 So as I’m evaluating keywords and product ideas I can begin to do the math on how many units I’d need to order, how much will it cost me if I am going to sell 480 units at 80% off, etc.